Continuous deployment of containerized Managed Service for Kubernetes applications

 KUBE_TOKEN

-: Token that will use GitLab to apply the configuration.
+: Token that GitLab will use to apply the configuration.
 Use the token obtained earlier.

 CI_REGISTRY